5 Steps to Planning a Memorable Office Christmas Party

-You’ll also need to take into account wet weather options, air-conditioning or good air-flow, and easy access to bathrooms for larger parties.
+You’ll also need to take into account wet weather options, air-conditioning or good air flow.
+Oh, and don’t forget easy access to bathrooms for larger parties.

-The more popular venues can go quickly so getting this locked away early is essential.
-If the timing before Christmas doesn’t work for the venue you are looking for, an event in early January could be an option to explore.
+The more popular function venues can book out quickly so getting dates locked in early is essential.
+If the timing before Christmas doesn’t work for the venue you are looking for, an event in early January could be an option to consider.
 Don’t leave it too late though, you don’t want to lose out on the Christmas cheer.

 EVENT THEME, STYLE & CATERING

-Before you short list your venue, really think about what type of event you are wanting to hold, taking into account your existing staff culture.
-Maybe something a little more formal for your executive team, or a casual and social outing that will encourage mingling, or even a family friendly event so your team can bring their partners and kids.
+Will it be something a little more formal for your executive team, or a casual and social outing that will encourage mingling?
+Don’t rule out a family-friendly event so your team can bring their partners and kids.

-Once you have decided what style and atmosphere will best suit your Christmas party, make sure to select your food and drink packages to suit.
-A 3-course sit down lunch or dinner is perfect for small intimate parties, whereas canapé packages are perfect for more social cocktail parties.
+Once you have decided on the best style and atmosphere for your party, select your food and drink packages to suit.
+A 3-course sit-down lunch or dinner is perfect for small intimate parties, whereas canapé packages are perfect for larger, more social cocktail parties.

-Your choice in food and drink will also be guided by your budget so make sure to talk to your venue about all of their options.
+Your choice of food and drink will also be guided by your budget so make sure to talk to your venue about their different options.